 We carry various insurance policies to protect against certain risks of loss consistent with the exposures associated with the nature and scope of our operations.
-The most significant insurance policies that we carry are (i) a commercial general liability policy, (ii) an umbrella liability policy, (iii) a tenant's liability policy, (iv) a cyber insurance policy and (v) a commercial property policy for stock, equipment and tenant's improvements to our distribution facility.
+The most significant insurance policies that we carry are (i) a commercial general liability policy, (ii) an umbrella liability policy, (iii) a tenant's liability policy, (iv) a cyber insurance policy, (v) a commercial property policy for stock, equipment and tenant's improvements to our distribution facilities and (vi) a directors and officers insurance policy.
 All policies are subject to certain deductibles, limits or sub-limits and policy terms and conditions customary for businesses of our size and industry.